kiranbakale/AMI-Readme/docs/environment_advanced_services.md

 - `rds_postgres_version` - The version of the PostgreSQL instance.
 Should only be changed to versions that are supported by GitLab.
 Optional, default is `12.6`.
 - `rds_postgres_allocated_storage` - The initial disk size for the instance.
 Optional, default is `100`.
 - `rds_postgres_max_allocated_storage` - The max disk size for the instance.
 Optional, default is `1000`.
 - `rds_postgres_multi_az` - Specifies if the RDS instance is multi-AZ.
 Should only be disabled when HA isn't required.
-Optional, default is `true`
+Optional, default is `true`.
+- `rds_postgres_default_subnet_count` - Specifies the number of default subnets to use when running on the default network.
+Optional, default is `2`.
 - `rds_postgres_iops` - The amount of provisioned IOPS.
 Setting this implies a storage_type of "io1".
 Optional, default is `1000`.
 - `rds_postgres_storage_type` - The type of storage to use.
 Optional, default is `io1`.
 - `rds_postgres_kms_key_arn` - The ARN for an existing [AWS KMS Key](https://aws.amazon.com/kms/) to be used to encrypt the database instance.
 If not provided a new one will be generated by Terraform for the RDS instance.
 Optional, default is `null`.